In this guide, birds are divided into 4 size groups, from the largest #1 to the smallest #51.

 45. Belted Kingfisher

-The male is gray-blue and white while the female has a rusty band on the belly.
+The male is gray-blue and white, while the female has a rusty band on the belly.
 Both sexes have strong bills and shaggy crests.
 Dives for fish in shallow waters.
 It is smaller than a pigeon and favors shallow waters of lakes, streams, and estuaries.

 Brown back with a black and white breast and forehead.
 The belly is pure white.
 Both sexes look alike.
-While generally associated with wetlands, the Killdeer is also found in open pastures and even in football and baseball fields in urban areas.
+While generally associated with wetlands, the Killdeer is also found in open pastures and even on football and baseball fields in urban areas.
 It is rather vocal when it takes off.

 Yellow-billed with black around the base, throat, and neck.
 The sides of the head, neck, and breast are gray.
-The back is brown streaked with black.
+The back is brown and streaked with black.
 The juvenile is a dull version of the adults.
 It favors marshes with grasses and reeds.
 Generally shy.
 It can be detected by their typical calls.

 48. Caspian Tern

 Large tern, mostly white with a solid black cap and thick bright red bill.
-Flies over ponds, lakes, and estuaries looking for fish near the surface.
+Flies over ponds, lakes, and estuaries, looking for fish near the surface.
 It plunges into the water to catch fish.
 Generally vocal.

 49. Greater Yellowlegs

-BIRDS ABOUT THE SIZE OF A SPARROW
+THE SIZE OF A SPARROW